Skip to Content

 What's the most upsetting thing you can imagine existing on the internet?
 How about two videos—one 28 minutes in length, the other 31—each depicting a masked man methodically torturing, and then killing, a teenage girl.
 The videos, which feature dismemberment via power tool and an eyeball being slit open by an exacto knife, were broadcast live on the dark web to a paying audience of snuff-film enthusiasts.

 Relax.
 You won't see any of that in Red Rooms, a French-Canadian psychological thriller directed by Pascal Plante, which does not feature any gore or violence.
-But it begins with something that is perhaps worse: A thorough description, even more detailed than the one I provided above, of the snuff films at the center of its plot.
+But it begins with something that is perhaps worse: a thorough description, even more detailed than the one I provided above, of the snuff films at the center of its plot.
 The descriptions are delivered to a silent courtroom, by a prosecutor who is trying a man named Ludovic Chevalier (Maxwell McCabe-Lokos) for the murder of three teen girls.
 All three murders were recorded, but the location of the third recording is unknown.

 Chevalier is barely a character in the film.
-We only ever see him sitting in a witness box, and he never speaks.
+We only ever see him sitting in a defendant's box, and he never speaks.
 Instead, we spend all of our time with Kelly-Anne (Juliette Gariépy), a young woman who sleeps outside the courthouse every night so that she can be assured a spot in the courtroom gallery throughout the two-month trial.
 There is no obvious reason for Kelly-Anne to do this; she has no connection to Chevalier, or his victims, or any of their families.
 When she is stopped by a reporter outside the courtroom after the first day of the trial, and asked to share why she attended, she simply says she was curious.
 When Kelly-Anne isn't at the courthouse, she is in her small, barely furnished apartment, where she plays online poker and cyber-stalks one of the victim's mothers on her dual-monitor PC.

 Plante is wise enough not to burden Kelly-Anne's character with the obvious tropes.
 She's not some pale, hunched creature looking to escape her degraded life through a computer screen.
 She is in fact a successful fashion model.
 Her apartment, while bare, is gorgeous.
 She takes care of herself, dresses well, and is technologically savvy enough to customize and air-gap her in-home virtual assistant.
 She would be the coolest person in any friend group.
-All of this makes the question the film revolves around—Why is this beautiful, successful, normal lady doing all of this weird shit?—more unsettling.
+All of this makes the question the film revolves around—why is this beautiful, successful, normal lady doing all of this weird shit?—more unsettling.
 As Kelly-Anne's behavior grows more alarming, potential answers move further and further away.
 There is no revelation—no traumatic backstory, no secret connection to the murders—that explains Kelly-Anne's single-minded interest in the trial.

 For a movie so obviously "about" many of the day's hottest social ills—loneliness, voyeurism, internet trolls, the dark web, digital thrill-seeking, desensitization to violence—Red Rooms is remarkably successful at avoiding heavy-handed didacticism.
 Plante never gives the impression that he is sitting in judgment of any of his characters, and there's no indication that we are supposed to feel anything in particular about them.
 Most of the film's action is contained in the formation and quick dissolution of a friendship between Kelly-Anne and another obsessive trial attendee, Clémentine (Laurie Babin).
 Clémentine is a much more obviously unstable than Kelly-Anne—she fits snugly into the mould of a quintessential, wild-eyed serial killer groupie—and Kelly-Anne knows what kind of person she's dealing with.
 And yet she only ever treats Clémentine with respect and kindness—listening patiently to her rants, feeding her, and giving her a place to stay.
 When it's eventually revealed that Kelly-Anne has copies of two of Chevalier's snuff films on her computer, and Clémentine demands to see them, Kelly-Anne takes no pleasure in acquiescing.
 As the two watch the first film together—Clémentine instantly reduced to tears, Kelly-Anne pained but stoic—it's not clear who is meant to be an object of disgust, and who is meant to earn our pity.